-4.5 LOPD and correspondingly article 31.2 of the RLOPD, which establishes that "the exercise of the right of cancellation results in the deletion of data that is inadequate or excessive, without prejudice to the duty to block pursuant to this Regulation).
+4.5 LOPD and correspondingly article 31.2 of the RLOPD, which establishes that "the exercise of the right of cancellation results in the deletion of data that is inadequate or excessive, without prejudice to the duty to block pursuant to this Regulation ).
 Likewise, specifically for the data registered for police purposes, cancellation also occurs when the circumstances provided for in art.
 22.4 of the LOPD.

 However, the LOPD itself foresees a series of limitations to the cancellation of data, as is the case of those provided for in art.
-23.1 of the LOPD in the area of police files, a precept that has already been transcribed in the 2nd legal basis, and also invoked by the DGP, as will be seen, in the antecedents and legal bases of the contested resolution here.
+23.1 of the LOPD in the area of police files, a precept that has already been transcribed in the 2nd legal basis, and also invoked by the DGP, as will be seen, in the antecedents and legal bases of the contested resolution here .
 Specifically, this precept endorses the denial of requests for the cancellation of personal data made by the affected person, depending on the dangers that may arise for public safety, the protection of the rights and freedoms of third parties, or when the data may be necessary for ongoing police investigations.

-In relation to the specific data whose cancellation was requested, in the resolution issued by the DGP on 01/29/2018, the rejection was motivated by the fact that "the personal data continue to be necessary in relation to the investigations that motivated its storage, with the safety and freedom of the victim himself and considers the need to keep the data until the conclusion of the purpose of this given, on the one hard; the characteristic that the revisionable distributed and, process definitively closed, which can be reopened at any time if sufficient evidence appears to demonstrate the commission of a crime or the guilt of the accused, and until the prescription of the facts."
+In relation to the specific data whose cancellation was requested, in the resolution issued by the DGP on 3/5/2018, the rejection was motivated by the fact that "the personal data continue to be necessary in relation to the investigations that motivated its storage, with the safety and freedom of the victim himself and considers the need to keep the data until the conclusion of the purpose of this given, on the one hand, the charactanid; it has the provisionabactist is stal closen attended at any time if sufficient evidence appears to demonstrate the commission of a crime or the guilt of the accused, and until the prescription of the facts."